csinparallel/pdc-assignments/Boids/Assignments/InstructorNotes.md

 2. *PDCCourseOpenACC-X.md* -- this is intended for an advanced course where students have practiced OpenMP and are studying OpenACC.
 I labeled it PDCCourse because that s where I have used it.
 It emphasizes the OpenACC additions that can be made to run on the GPU, while keeping the original X display code from FLake.
 Corresponding code is in the **GPUpsPlot** folder.
 A sequential version  with Makefile is provided as a starting point; two new versions can be made for: OpenMP and OpenACC.

-3. *PDCCourse-TSGL.md* -- like *PDCCourseOpenACC-X.md*, this is intended for an advanced course where students are studying OpenACC, but also requires that they obtain or have access to an installation of TSGL.
+3. *PDCCourse-TSGL.md* -- like *PDCCourseOpenACC-X.md*, this is intended for an advanced course where students are studying OpenACC, but also requires that they obtain or have access to an installation of TSGL (see below for link).
 In this case, some familiarity with C++ is needed.
 Corresponding code is in the **tsgl** folder.
 Three different versions of the program can be developed from the original sequential version -- the Makefile has provisions for building three different versions for: OpenMP, OpenACC multicore, OpenACC GPU.

 For all of these assignments, the code for displaying the boids can be a black box for the students.
 The concept is to concentrate on the code for updating the position of each boid at each time step and how that can be parallelized.